 - Voltage-Dependent Calcium Channel Gamma-3 Subunit 3 4

 - Transmembrane AMPAR Regulatory Protein Gamma-3 3 4

 - Voltage-Gated Calcium Channel Gamma Subunit 3

 The protein encoded by this gene is a type I transmembrane AMPA receptor regulatory protein (TARP).
 TARPs regulate both trafficking and channel gating of the AMPA receptors.
 This gene is part of a functionally diverse eight-member protein subfamily of the PMP-22/EMP/MP20 family.
 This gene is a susceptibility locus for childhood absence epilepsy. [provided by RefSeq, Dec 2010]

 GeneCards Summary for CACNG3 Gene

-CACNG3 (Calcium Channel, Voltage-Dependent, Gamma Subunit 3) is a Protein Coding gene.
-Diseases associated with CACNG3 include juvenile absence epilepsy.
-Among its related pathways are MAPK signaling pathway and ERK Signaling.
-GO annotations related to this gene include voltage-gated calcium channel activity.
+CACNG3 (Calcium Voltage-Gated Channel Auxiliary Subunit Gamma 3) is a Protein Coding gene.
+Diseases associated with CACNG3 include Childhood Absence Epilepsy and Juvenile Absence Epilepsy.
+Among its related pathways are Oxytocin signaling pathway and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include voltage-gated calcium channel activity.
 An important paralog of this gene is CACNG2.

-Regulates the trafficking and gating properties of AMPA-selective glutamate receptors (AMPARs).
+Regulates the trafficking to the somatodendritic compartment and gating properties of AMPA-selective glutamate receptors (AMPARs).
 Promotes their targeting to the cell membrane and synapses and modulates their gating properties by slowing their rates of activation, deactivation and desensitization.
 Does not show subunit-specific AMPA receptor regulation and regulates all AMPAR subunits.
-Thought to stabilize the calcium channel in an inactivated (closed) state (By similarity).
+Thought to stabilize the calcium channel in an inactivated (closed) state.